vesoft-inc/nebula-dev-docker/README.md

 Use `docker` to build [*Nebula*](https://github.com/vesoft-inc/nebula) project.

-At this moment, we only provide `fedora:29` and `centos:7` docker images for developers:
+At this moment, we have provided following docker images for developers:

+- `vesoft/nebula-dev:centos6`
+- `vesoft/nebula-dev:centos7`
-- `vesoft/nebula-dev:latest` // fedora:29
+- `vesoft/nebula-dev:ubuntu1604`
-- `vesoft/nebula-dev:centos`
+- `vesoft/nebula-dev:ubuntu1804`

+And the `vesoft/nebula-dev:centos7` image is also tagged as `vesoft/nebula-dev:latest`.

 ## Usage